opinsys/backbone.sharedcollection/README.md

 Connect the collection to ShareJS by calling `fetch` with a ShareJS document.
-You need to do this always before adding models to the collection.
+If you try to add models to the collection before this they will put into a queue and are really added right after you call the `fetch` method.

 ```javascript